chandan1971/PedalHub/README.md

 # PedalHub : Cycle Lending System for College

-The Cycle Lending System for College is a web-based application developed to facilitate the lending process of cycles within a college.
+It is a web-based application developed to facilitate the lending process of cycles within a college.
 This system allows for the lending of cycles, creation of student IDs, management of accounts, order taking, and updating the status of lent cycles.

 ![image](https://github.com/chandan1971/PedalHub/assets/99180739/4cb1aa09-0f58-4eb0-874b-1cee32515c8e)